 How can a woman tell if she is overweight?

-Calculating body mass index is the most usual way of finding out whether a person is within the healthy weight range, underweight, or overweight.
+Calculating body mass index is the most common way of finding out whether a person is within the healthy weight range or is underweight or overweight.
 Body mass index (BMI) is a measure of weight and height, so there is a mathematical calculation: divide weight in kilograms (kg) by height in metres (m) and then divide the answer by height again to get BMI.

 The World Health Organization has provided categories to describe different levels of weight for all people